Get out at hit the powder highway, then après in style in your Karma Campervan

 Alberta and BC are known for their amazing ski resorts we’ve compiled a list of our faves and whether you can park overnight or need to source out a nearly by campsite.
 This list will be added to over time.

 World-famous Lake Louise Ski Resort is not only home to an annual World Cup ski event, it’s one of the most forgiving “big mountain” ski hills in the Rockies, perfect for boarders and skiers of all levels.
 Go straight to the backside for less crowds and the intimate cozy warming hut to leave your gear.
 There are many winter camping options at Lake Louise.
-The ski hill has a huge parking lot and while there is technically no overnight parking allowed because it’s in the National Park, it’s a safe bet no one’s going to kick you out after a few wobbly pops or an epic day on the slopes.
-A great second option for winter camping is Lake Louise Trailer Campground which is equipped with services and costs $32.30/night.
+The ski hill has a huge parking lot, however there is technically no overnight parking allowed.
+A great option for winter camping in Lake Louise is the Lake Louise Trailer Campground, which is equipped with amazing bathrooms, located minutes from the ski resort, and costs just over $30/night.

 A host ski hills of the 1988 Winter Olympics, Nakiska is well known for it’s big mountain feel, but maintains a good set of groomed runs for all types of abilities.
 No camping onsite but the parking lot is huge and we’re positive no one would notice, plus there are numerous trail head parking options along hwy 40 for a free overnight camping option.
 Mt Kidd RV Park is within 20 minutes, offering year round campsites starting at $34/night and Stoney Nakoda Resort and Casino (also 20 minutes away) is another alternative, offering free overnight parking to anyone who registers at the front desk.